Spinal Decompression Therapy

 Yes, to help reduce inflammation and to assist/speed up the healing process, we will often use ice, heat, electric muscle stimulation and/or ultrasound to the irritated structures.
 Chiropractic adjustments and specific spinal exercises will be done to strengthen and stabilize the spine.

-Do medical studies support the claims of DTS effectiveness?
+Do medical studies support the claims of SDT effectiveness?

 Yes, see below: